craighillelson/on-call/README.md

 https://pypi.org/project/python-dateutil/

 # Instructions
-1. Save "on-call.py" to a directory containing a csv of employees.
+1. Save "on-call.py" to a directory containing a csv of employees with "employee" as the header.
 1. In Terminal, type "python3 on-call.py"